MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ## Navigate files returned by the server

-Use the **Page** pane to display all of the resources that the page has loaded.
+Use the **Page** tab in the **File Explorer** pane, on the left, to list and navigate among all of the resources that the page has loaded.

 :::image type="complex" source="../media/sources-page-pane.msft.png" alt-text="The Page pane" lightbox="../media/sources-page-pane.msft.png":::
    The **Page** pane